ABA Formal Opinion 512: A Compliance Guide

 Opinion 512, at 10.

-Externally, the Opinion applies Rule 5.3(b)'s duty of reasonable efforts to the GAI tool's provider.
-The Opinion carries forward the diligence framework from the ABA's prior cloud-computing and outsourcing opinions and applies it to GAI vendors: reference checks and credentials, review of security policies and protocols, confidentiality agreements, conflicts screening where applicable, and attention to whether the provider retains or asserts proprietary rights to submitted information.
+Externally, the Opinion applies Rule 5.3(b)'s reasonable-efforts duty to the GAI tool's provider.
+It carries forward the diligence framework from the ABA's prior cloud-computing and outsourcing opinions.
+For GAI vendors, that framework covers: reference checks and credentials; security policies and protocols; confidentiality agreements; conflicts screening where applicable; and whether the provider retains or claims proprietary rights to submitted content.

-The documentation that follows from Rules 5.1 and 5.3 is concrete: a written firm AI policy (see the policy template), training completion records for each attorney and staff member, a vendor due diligence file for each approved tool, and a supervision protocol for AI-assisted work product that goes out the door.
+The documentation that follows from Rules 5.1 and 5.3 is concrete.
+Keep a written firm AI policy (see the policy template).
+Maintain training completion records for each attorney and staff member, a vendor due diligence file for each approved tool, and a supervision protocol for AI-assisted work product.

 Rule 3.3: Candor toward the tribunal

-Rule 3.3 prohibits false statements of law or fact to a tribunal and requires remedial action if a lawyer comes to know that material evidence was false.
-Rule 8.4(c) prohibits conduct involving dishonesty, fraud, deceit, or misrepresentation.
-Opinion 512 applies both to GAI-assisted filings and is deliberately direct about the risk:
+Rule 3.3 prohibits false statements of law or fact to a tribunal.
+It also requires remedial action if a lawyer learns that material evidence was false.
+Dishonesty, fraud, deceit, and misrepresentation fall under Rule 8.4(c).
+Opinion 512 applies both rules to GAI-assisted filings.
+On the risk, the Opinion is direct:

 "Even an unintentional misstatement to a court can involve a misrepresentation under Rule 8.4(c).
 Therefore, output from a GAI tool must be carefully reviewed to ensure that the assertions made to the court are not false."